AIRInstitute/co2-mqtt-deepint-connector/README.md

-# MQTT to Deep Intelligence connector
+# MQTT to Deep Intelligence connector for the proyect CO2

-Connector to read data from MQTT and dump it into [Deep Intelligence](https://deepint.net/)
+Connector to read data from MQTT and dump it into [Deep Intelligence](https://deepint.net/).
+Also retrieves the MQTT's topic relation with Deep Intelligence Source information from the project's API.

 ## How to install tool